federicotdn/verb/README.md

 - `verb-unix-epoch`: Returns the current UNIX epoch (seconds) as an integer.
 - `verb-json-get`: Retrieves a value from within a JSON value.
 - `verb-read-file`: Reads the contents of a file (following some additional Verb-specific behaviour).
+- `verb-headers-get`: Retrieves the value of an HTTP header.

 ### Verb Variables